-1. An Old Covenant precept was that whenever possible the sign of entrance into the covenant was to be placed upon all who were to be regarded as God’s people
+1. An Old Covenant precept was that whenever possible the sign of entrance into the covenant was to be placed upon all who were to be regarded as God’s people.

-2. Children of professing believers were to be regarded as God’s people under the Old Covenant
+2. Children of professing believers were to be regarded as God’s people under the Old Covenant.

-3. Children of professing believers whenever possible were to receive the sign of entrance into the Old Covenant by way of precept (1, 2)
+3. Children of professing believers whenever possible were to receive the sign of entrance into the Old Covenant by way of precept.
+(1, 2)

-4. God’s precepts may not be abrogated without explicit instruction or good and necessary inference
+4. God’s precepts may not be abrogated without explicit instruction or good and necessary inference.

-5. God never abrogated the Old Testament precept regarding who was to receive the sign of entrance into the Old covenant
+5. God never abrogated the Old Testament precept regarding who was to receive the sign of entrance into the Old covenant.

-8. God’s precept is that children of professing believers receive water baptism (6, 7)
+8. God’s precept is that children of professing believers receive water baptism.
+(6, 7)

 A Reformed Baptist use of Jeremiah 31

 Baptists will say that the abrogation of the principle in view is implicit in Jeremiah 31:34: “…they will all know me….”, which they say means that the New Covenant is made only with believers who know the Lord.
 Accordingly, they reason that we should ensure as best as possible to administer the New Covenant only to those who profess faith in Christ, which infants cannot do.
 The problem they run into with this line of reasoning is that the verse does not teach that the covenant is only made with those who possess belief!
 The promise of Jeremiah 31 is a promise of greater fidelity (verse 32), greater empowerment (verse 34), and a greater depth of knowledge (verse 34).
 It does not address the qualification for covenant entrance.
-Verse 34 does not speak to the question of with whom the covenant will be established.
-It merely teaches that those with whom the covenant will be established will indeed “know the Lord.”
+Verse 34 does not speak to the question of with whom the covenant would be established.
+It merely teaches that those with whom the covenant is established will indeed “know the Lord.”
 In passing we should note that under the older economy all those with whom the covenant was established would come to know the Lord.
 So, the difference in view cannot pertain to the exclusion of infants from the outward administration of the covenant promise.
 It must pertain to something else, such as the depth of knowledge of the Lord and / or the missionary explosion promised to Abraham as it relates to relatively all knowing the Lord.